Azure-Samples/openai-end-to-end-baseline/README.md

    - Click on 'Deploy' in the UI
    - Choose 'Existing' Endpoint and select the one called _ept-<basename>_
-   - Choose Next and name the deployment ept-<basename>, leaving the defaults on the Deployment screen. **Make sure you name the deployment ept-<basename>.
+   - Name the deployment ept-<basename>. **Make sure you name the deployment ept-<basename>.
 An App Service environment variable is set, assuming that naming convention**
-   - Choose Next, Next, Next
    - Choose a small Virtual Machine size for testing and set the number of instances.
+   - Press 'Review + Create'
-   - Deploy
+   - Press 'Create'

 ### Publish the web app

 The baseline architecture uses [run from zip file in App Service](https://learn.microsoft.com/azure/app-service/deploy-run-package).
 There are many benefits of using this approach, including eliminating file lock conflicts when deploying.

+> :bulb: Read through the next steps, but follow the guidance in the **Workaround** section.

 To use run from zip, you do the following: